Migrants Music Manifesto

 The project includes:

-- a mentoring cycle on tools for highlighting the languages and skills of migrants and refugees, in collaboration with Edra (Greece), University of Strasbourg (France), Ramon Llull Foundation (Spain).
+a mentoring cycle on tools for highlighting the languages and skills of migrants and refugees, in collaboration with Edra (Greece), the University of Strasbourg (France), Ramon Llull Foundation (Spain).

 Musiques de Nuit diffusion / Rocher de Palmer (France; leader of the project)